Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 Can you do Takachiho Gorge from Osaka in one day?

 No. For most travelers, it is not a practical same-day return trip.
-The journey is too long, and the final leg into Takachiho is too inconvenient for a comfortable day trip.
+The journey takes around 6 to 7 hours one way by realistic rail and bus connections, and the final leg into Takachiho is too inconvenient for a comfortable day trip.

 What is the least stressful way to visit from an Osaka-based itinerary?